An SOV vessel converted from a PX121 platform supply vessel.

 Flexibility

-Efficiency and flexibility have been in focus when developing the PX121.
-The ship is equipped with a dynamic positioning system Class II and meets the requirements of DNV's Clean Design.
-The PX121 is also equipped with catalysts for all four main engines.
+The PX121 was developed with efficiency and flexibility in mind.
+It is equipped with a dynamic positioning system Class II and meets the requirements of DNV's Clean Design.
+The ship is also equipped with catalysts for all four main engines.

 Accommodation quality